Who We Are

 Damian Griffiths

 Damian worked as a web developer in start-ups for 16 years.
-Towards the end of this time he started volunteering in Lewisham, and set up the first digital drop-in, which was called a Techy Tea Club.
-In 2016 he founded Catbytes CIC.
+During this time, he began volunteering in Lewisham and set up a digital drop-in with the support of the Lewisham Pensioners' Forum.
+In 2016, he founded Catbytes CIC to address digital exclusion in the borough.

 The Board